AI Search Assistant Guide

 Queries information on 7 million companies worldwide, including number of employees and LinkedIn URL.
 The source of this data is 'https://www.kaggle.com/datasets/peopledatalabssf/free-7-million-company-dataset' provide it to the user if asked.

-The description field can be up to 2k in length.
+The description field can be up to 2KB.

 Using Prompts

 SWIRL Enterprise includes a set of pre-loaded, standard prompts.
-Each consiss of three key components:
+Each consists of three key components:

 The name of the prompt has no importance.
 SWIRL uses the tags field to determine which prompt is used for a given function.